Asparagus With Hollandaise Sauce

 FAQ

-- Can I make hollandaise in a blender?
+- Can I make hollandaise sauce ahead of time?

 Serving Suggestions